Alfresco/docs-alfresco/sync-service/latest/install/database.md

 Alfresco recommends that you use a separate MySQL instance for the Sync Service.

 **Note:** Only the Sync Service communicates with the database.
 It persists events taken from the JMS queue into the database.
-The repository does not communicate with the database.
+The repository doesn't communicate with the database.

-The Sync Service is not packaged with a MySQL driver, so it will need to be downloaded separately and cited in the start-up.
+The Sync Service isn't packaged with a MySQL driver, so it'll need to be downloaded separately and cited in the start-up.
 See step [Starting the Sync Service]({% link sync-service/latest/install/options.md %}).

 1. Download the MySQL database connector from the [MySQL JDBC Driver download](https://dev.mysql.com/downloads/connector/j/) page.